Matt Johnson (safety): Professional career

-Pro Day

-Dallas Cowboys

-Johnson was selected by the Dallas Cowboys in the fourth round (135th overall) of the 2012 NFL Draft }, which at the time was seen as a reach by the media.
+Johnson was selected by the Dallas Cowboys in the fourth round (135th overall) of the 2012 NFL draft, which at the time was seen as a reach by the media.
 As a rookie, he was ineligible to participate in organized team activities until Eastern Washington's classes ended.
 After experiencing recurring hamstring issues during preseason, the team still kept him on the active roster, but after not being able to recover and play in any games during the regular season, he was placed on the injured reserve list on November 17, 2012.

 Coming into 2013, there were high expectations that he could earn the starting free safety position, but he was placed on the injured reserve list on August 31, 2013, with a sprained left foot that he suffered in the Pro Football Hall of Fame Game.

 After battling hamstring issues during the previous years, on July 29, 2014, he suffered a hamstring injury in training camp that kept him out of the preseason.
 On August 27, he was waived injured and was placed on the injured reserve list, before being released with an injury settlement on September 3.

 He announced his retirement on February 27, 2015.